Inheritance in Java with Examples

 }

-When we declare a derived class, no memory is allocated, but memory is allocated when you create an object.
+When you declare a derived class, no memory is allocated, but memory is allocated only when you create an object of the subclass or superclass.

 Superclass and subclass relationship in java